werpu/mona-dish/docs/DomQuery.md

   /**
    * Run through the given nodes in the DomQuery execute the inline scripts
+   * @param sticky if set to true the element must be left in the head after eval default === false
-   * @param whilteListed: optional whitelist function which can filter out script tags which are not processed
+   * @param whiteListed: optional whitelist function which can filter out script tags which are not processed
-   * defaults to the standard jsf.js exclusion (we use this code for myfaces) */ runScripts(whilteListed: (val: string) => boolean): DomQuery;
+   * defaults to the standard jsf.js exclusion (we use this code for myfaces) */ runScripts(sticky?: boolean, whiteListed?: (val: string) => boolean): DomQuery;

   /**
    * runs the embedded css